5 Ways to Speed Injury Recovery!

 Meditating on injuries can really help in speeding injury recovery, but if our minds are not in a positive, healthy place, we will not feel like meditating.
 If you tend to feel like this, use positive affirmations (see below) until you feel better and then try meditating on your injury.

-Or purchase and download this recorded Running Injury Healing Meditation.
-Listening to a guided meditation can be especially helpful as you can give your full attention to healing.
+Use the meditations in this article to help you with injury recovery: Meditate on running injuries or download this recorded Running Injury Healing Meditation.
+Listening to a guided healing meditation can be especially helpful as you can relax and give your full attention to healing.

 5) Positive Affirmations